carcuevas/gcp_course/parts/01_basic_components.md

 We can allow from the VM if we want to have access to some or all  of the `Cloud APIs` in the Project directly from a new VM, so from the server we can access those services we want to.

-### VM Options
+## VM Options

+### Disks
+* We can select here if we want to delete the boot disk when the instance is deleted
+* **Encryption**: It normally better to let Google Manage the encryption keys, also we can use specific *Customer-managed key* which is inside the Cloud Key Management Service, or even to use a *Customer-supplied key* outside of Google, latest one is not recommended though

+### Management

+#### Automation

+* **Startup scripts**: This will run, when starting the machine for first time **and** on a **reboot**
+* **Metadata**: We can set custom metadata

 #### Availability Policy

-* **Preemptibility**: if selected as *ON* Google just assures that it will run for 24h, but after that it's something happens with the Rack, server or something this machine will be stopped and not migrated; that it is why it's cheaper.
+* **Preemptibility**: if selected as *ON* Google just assures that it will run for a maximum of a 24h (or even before in case something happens), but after that it's something happens with the Rack, server or something this machine will be stopped and not migrated; that it is why it's cheaper.

 * **Automatic Restart**: When Preemptibility is *OFF* Google will try to have the machine running, so if there is some problem with the Server/Rack Google will automatically restart the instance in another Server/Rack so the machine will be active.

 * **On host maintenance**: When Preemptibility is *OFF* and Google needs to do some maintenance in the infrastructure where the VM is, it will automatically migrate the machine to other infrastructure **without downtime**

+### Security

+Here we can override the project common settings for SSH Keys, we can block them and use a custom ones for some instance.
+We can use this when we do not want to allow to specific people on a project to have access to a certain machine for example.